themrleon/luckfox-pico-mini-b/README.md

 > [!TIP]
 > Run `watch ifconfig` and wait until the new interface show up

-Set the new interface ip to **172.32.0.100/16** (same subnet as the pico, which ip is always `172.32.0.70`) and enable **internet sharing** if you want access to internet from the pico OS.
+Set the new interface ip to **172.32.0.100/16** (same subnet as the pico, in the Ubuntu OS is `172.32.0.70`, but sometimes it's final `.93`, make sure to know based on your OS) and enable **internet sharing** if you want access to internet from the pico OS.
 On Lubuntu, the options are located here:

 <img width="569" height="545" alt="image" src="https://github.com/user-attachments/assets/52d58af2-b89f-4b4c-a920-e6c78e5009af" />

-After applying the new setting, `ifconfig` should show the ip `172.32.0.100` was assigned to the interface:
+After applying the new setting, check `ifconfig` for the ip `172.32.0.100` assigned to the interface:
 ```bash
 enxae935ce313b2: flags=4163<UP,BROADCAST,RUNNING,MULTICAST>  mtu 1500
         inet 172.31.0.100  netmask 255.255.0.0  broadcast 172.31.255.255